-You can dream big when it comes to fun backyards for kids but there are plenty of modest backyard ideas for small yards, too.
+You can dream big when it comes to fun backyards for kids.
+There are plenty of modest backyard ideas for small yards.
 Even grandparents and other relatives can have cool backyards with outdoor play areas for kids who occasionally visit.

-This guide from The Home Depot provides some inspiration for backyard ideas for kids that can get little ones outside to play and promote their physical, social and emotional development.
+Use this guide to find inspiration for backyard ideas for kids.
+Get little ones outside to play and promote their physical, social and emotional development.

 Fully loaded playground sets with more than a dozen play features might be the grandest of all backyard ideas for kids.
 Multiple swing seats, monkey bars, a climbing wall and a slide on the ground level give your children and their friends little reason to be bored but there’s even more fun up above.
 A clubhouse on the upper deck has plenty of room to play and after they’re worn out from all of the activity, they can relax in the shade on a bench swing hanging below.
 Earn some bonus points from the kids by adding solar powered motion sensor lights to the structure to let playtime extend when dusk comes.